renebarto/baremetal/doc/tutorials/11-doxygen.md

 <img src="images/doxygen-sample.png" alt="Doxygen sample" width="800"/>

-## Installing Doxygen
+## Installing Doxygen {#TUTORIAL_11_DOXYGEN_INSTALLING_DOXYGEN}

-To install Doxygen, go to their [site](https://www.doxygen.nl/index.html), and click on Download.
+To install `Doxygen`, go to their [site](https://www.doxygen.nl/index.html), and click on Download.
 Then select the platform your wish to download for.
 You can either download a tarball, that you can install somewhere, or for Windows, download the installer.
 On Linux, you can simply install the package.
 We'll decide to install the package in both Windows and Linux, as in that case, the location is clear.

-### Windows
+### Windows {#TUTORIAL_11_DOXYGEN_INSTALLING_DOXYGEN_WINDOWS}

-We will install the latest Doxygen available at the moment, 1.10.0.
+We will install the latest `Doxygen` available at the moment, 1.10.0.
 Download the installer [here](https://www.doxygen.nl/files/doxygen-1.10.0-setup.exe), and run it.
-You might be warned that Doxygen is not commonly downloaded, you can safely ignore this, and decide to keep the file in your browser, and if Windows Defender pops up, again you can safely ignore this and run the file.
+You might be warned that `Doxygen` is not commonly downloaded, you can safely ignore this, and decide to keep the file in your browser, and if Windows Defender pops up, again you can safely ignore this and run the file.

 <img src="images/doxygen-install-1.png" alt="Installing Doxygen 1" width="500"/>